kirk-allen-ryan/Enterprise_Quality_Spackle/README.md

 ---

- - That combined a web of potential logical conditions into a single flagging rubric with an amazing technicolor decoding legend at the upper right of the report
+ - That combined a web of potential logical conditions into a single flagging rubric with an amazing technicolor decoding legend that dominated the upper-left of the report

 <img width="641" height="516" alt="image" src="https://github.com/user-attachments/assets/f517b96c-bb0e-48cb-bccf-76de44bd1eb0" />